Boma, Flavors of Africa Breakfast Review

 - Avocado/Papaya/Grapefruit Salad

-- Spinach Quinoa Salad (NA)
+- Spinach Quinoa Salad

-Hot Station Pod Five
+Hot Station Pod Five:

 - Maple Syrup